-If you have made your home energy efficient
+If you've made your home energy efficient

 You may be able to take Residential Energy Credits, if you made energy-saving improvements to your home and it’s in the United States.
-For example: You may qualify if you install exterior windows that meet or exceed the Energy Star program requirements to reduce heat loss.
+For example: You may qualify if you install exterior windows that meet or exceed the Energy Star Program requirements to reduce heat loss.

 Residential Energy Credits